SoftwizCircle/SoftWizLoggingLibrary/SWCLoggingLibrary/Readme.md

 # Why?
 The idea of building this library coined when I was going through features of .Net core and we got to know about ILogger interface.
 I got to know about the mechanism that there is a way to write my own logging provider and !voila.

-I am always facinated about the speed of the _Elasticsearch_ which is used for log analytics, full-text search, security intelligence, business analytics, and operational intelligence use cases.
+I am always fascinated about the speed of the _Elasticsearch_ which is used for log analytics, full-text search, security intelligence, business analytics, and operational intelligence use cases.
 This is based on Apache Lucene.
 There is another logging library present called _ELMAH_ which used to be free but now it is subscription based library.

 I have tried to build _SWCLogging_ which is also based on _Apache Lucene_ which provides you a way to log and search capability in its built in search page.